Ken Matey—Our Honorary W. S. I.

 The Function: A Poolside W.S.I. and Ken as W.S.I.

 Our local program covered the Learn to Swim classes, pool‑oriented water safety, and basic, plausible emergencies in and around a pool setting.
-Students received this training at Station 6—a pre‑lifeguard level in the 1970s.

-At Sation 6, our head W.S.I. also taught basic first aid and the kinds of water‑related emergencies connected to natural bodies of water and the terrain unique to our area in Colorado.
+At Sation 6, our Head W.S.I. also taught basic first aid and the kinds of water‑related emergencies connected to natural bodies of water and the terrain unique to our area in Colorado.

-In the eyes of Reflective Routes, Ken receives the title of Honorary W.S.I. because of the training the Godhead placed upon his heart and in his life from a very young age—from birth, in fact, as his dad is also a pastor.
+In the eyes of Reflective Routes, Ken receives the title of Honorary Head W.S.I. because of the training the Godhead placed upon his heart and in his life from a very young age—from birth, in fact, as his dad is also a pastor.

 As we study with Ken, we learn this from him directly, as he shares snippets of his lived experiences and childhood memories whenever they naturally fit the moment.